Orbit (Cluster Linking)

 - source_regex: topic.*

-First shut down the producer clients producing to
+destination_prefix: test0_First shut down the producer clients producing to

-in the source.Wait for the offset lag between the source topic
+topic0in the source.Wait for the offset lag between the source topic

-metric from the Agents.
+topic0and destination topictest0_topic0to become 0.
+You can view the lag for the topic from theorbit_source_cluster_offsetsgroup in the Consumer view in the Warpstream console.
+The lag for all of the partitions of the topic are also emitted as thewarpstream_consumer_group_lagmetric from the Agents.
 See the monitoring page for more details on this metric.
 You can also see the currently committed offsets in the consumers tab in the WarpStream UI.Create a new topic mapping to migrate the

-field.
+test0_topictopic.
+Note theirreversible_disable_orbit_managementfield.
 This field indicates that Orbit should stop managing the topic which will allow Kafka Producer clients to write to the topic.
 This decision is irreversible.

 topic_mappings: